eratsu/openotlist/README.md

 openotlist
 ==========

-A free PHP open Tibia List using OtInfo
+A free PHP open Tibia list using OtInfo and Bootstrap.